pepe/specular/README.md

 puts Specular.run
 ```

-You can also run tasks separately:
+You can also run specs separately:

 ```ruby
 class News